 - Trandolapril (Mavik, generic)

 - Low blood pressure is the main side effect of ACE inhibitors.
 This can be severe in some patients, especially at the start of therapy.

 - Irritating cough is a common side effect, which some people find intolerable.
 All ACE inhibitors can have this side effect.
 An ARB can be used in place of an ACE inhibitor if cough is a problem.

 - Although ACE inhibitors can protect against kidney disease, they also increase potassium retention by the kidneys.
 This increases the risk for cardiac arrest (when the heart stops beating) if potassium levels become too high.
 Because of this action, they are not generally given with potassium-sparing diuretics or potassium supplements.

-- Patients who have difficulty tolerating ACE inhibitor side effects are usually switched to an angiotensin-receptor blocker (ARB).
+- Patients who have difficulty tolerating ACE inhibitor side effects are usually switched to an ARB.

 - Candesartan (Atacand)

 Common Side Effects

 Beta blockers are almost always used in combination with other drugs, such as ACE inhibitors and diuretics.
 They help slow heart rate and lower blood pressure.
 When used properly, beta blockers can reduce the risk of death or rehospitalization.
 Over time, an EF that is low may increase with beta blocker therapy.

 Beta blockers treat high blood pressure in Stage A heart failure.
 They also treat hypertension in Stage B heart failure patients, both those who have had a heart attack and those who have not had a heart attack, but who have heart damage.
 A specialist should monitor patients with heart failure who take beta blockers.
 The three beta blockers that are best for treating hypertension in Stage C patients with heart failure are: